Dark abstract background with swirling, wavy patterns in various shades of blue and grey, creating a fluid, marbled effect.

 Community Engagement

 We are committed to providing the community with clear information and will continue to engage throughout the planning process.
-Our approach to engagement is focused on fostering respectful, transparent, and lasting relationships with landholders, neighbours, local community members and Council.

 We're always open to feedback